juantapexe/juantapexe.github.io/README.md

 # links
 a link for all my links
+trial (have no idea what i am doing)